awsdocs/amazon-connect-admin-guide/doc_source/get-customer-input.md

    `x-amz-lex:start-silence-threshold-ms:[intentName]:[slotToElicit]`

   How long to wait before assuming that the customer isn't going to speak\.
-You can increase the allotted time in situations where you’d like to allow the customer more time to find or recall information before speaking\.
+You can increase the allotted time in situations where you'd like to allow the customer more time to find or recall information before speaking\.
 For example, you might want to give customers more time to get out their credit card so they can enter the number\.

   Default = 4000 milliseconds \(4 seconds\)\.
 + **End Silence Threshold**